radovans/money-manager/README.md

 TRANSACTIONS:
 DONE - create transactions site
 DONE - move filters to flex with header
-- add aggregate sum to transaction list in datagrid transactions.jsx
-- create button group https://mui.com/material-ui/react-button-group/ for Clear, All, This year, Last year
-- create input form for creating new transactions
+DONE - add aggregate sum to transaction list in datagrid transactions.jsx DONE - create button group https://mui.com/material-ui/react-button-group/ for Clear, All, This year, Last year DONE - create input form for creating new transactions

 RULES:
 DONE - create rules site
-DONE - input form in rules page for manual input of rules
-- download button in rules page which will download rules as json FE DONE - add possiblity to skip transaction
+DONE - input form in rules page for manual input of rules DONE - download button in rules page which will download rules as json DONE - add possiblity to skip transaction in rules

 IMPORT:
 DONE - create import site
 - upload button in import page which will accept csv file with transactions
 - response from parsed transactions should return list of successfully parsed transactions and list of errors
-- upload button in import page which will accept json configuration
-- download button in import page which will download json configuration
+- upload button in import page which will accept json configuration DONE - download button in import page which will download json configuration

 BALANCE:
 DONE - create balance site